solomonsunday/Netflix-Clone/README.md

 ## About The Project

 -- A Netflix Clone where the videos/movies are gotten from youtube, using Nextjs, (SSR) Server Side Rendering, CSS Module, Framer Motion, Redux for state management, and Youtube API to dispaly videos.
+Passwordless authetication using magic

 ## How to set the project up on your system